Governing Council ratifies Ogunsola as UNILAG's acting VC

 The Council has also forwarded her name to the Visitor to the university, President Muhammadu Buhari, for approval.

-The meeting was conducted ahead of the inauguration of a Visitation Panel to probe the affairs of the university from 2017 till date by the Education Minister, Malam Adamu Adamu, scheduled for Abuja on Wednesday.
+The meeting was conducted ahead of the inauguration of a Visitation Panel to.probe the affairs of the university from 2017 to date by the Education Minister, Malam Adamu Adamu, scheduled for Abuja on Wednesday.

 Ogunsola emerged the acting VC on Monday when she was voted in by the Senate of the institution.